Plug-in electric vehicles in Australia: Growth and availability of electric vehicles

-Plug-in electric cars in Australia grew 300% from just 2,216 sales in 2018 to 6,718 in 2019.
+Annual sales of battery-electric and plug-in hybrid light passenger vehicles increased from 2,216 in 2018 to 6,694 in 2019.
 Tesla accounted for 70% of these electric car sales, mostly through the release of the Tesla Model 3 in August which accounted for two-thirds of electric car sales in 2019.
 Electric vehicle sales were also stated earlier to have doubled in Australia in 2019 compared to 2018.
 In 2019, the Electric Vehicle Council expected electrical vehicle model choices to continue to expand which would consequently promote a significant increase in EV sales in Australia.
 This is from 22 all-electric vehicles and plug-in hybrid electric vehicles available in 2019 to 31 by the end of 2020.
 This compares to more than 150 electric car models being available in Europe and elsewhere.

 The MG ZS EV which received 100 pre-orders in November 2019 and since had its price reduced to $40,990, plan to introduce free charging along with supercharger network operators such as Chargefox for their 2021 model.
 MG is also stated as intending to sell 3,000 ZS EVs in Australia in 2021 alone.

 In December 2020, there were almost 100 used electric cars listed on carsales.com.au.
 42% of used electric cars were listed under $50,000.
 While 23% of used electric cars were listed under $20,000.
 The lowest price for a used electric car in Australia was $11,990 as of December 2020 and $8,900 as of 2021.

 Carsales.com.au also stated 47% of buyers on their website considered buying an EV.
 In March 2022, carsales.com.au reported that 1 in 5 searches were for electric vehicles in Australia.
 Carsales also confirmed that the cost and price of EVs was the most important factor and vehicle range was the second most important factor among potential EV purchasers.
 75% of Australians aged between 25 and 34 were also reported as considering EVs on carsales.com.au.